Quantum Knots and Riemann Hypothesis: A Classification Table of Knots I

 To complete the proof of this theorem let us show that at each $n$th induction step ($n>3$) there are rooms for introducing new composite knots with the $\times$ operations only and we can determine the ordering of these composite knots with the $\times$ operations only in each $n$th induction step.

-In the above proof we have shown that the basic structure of the $n$th induction step is determined by the structure of the previous steps such that the positions of the composite knots with the $\times$ operations only in the $n$th induction step are correctedly determined by the structures of the previous steps.
-These positions are fitted for the corrected composite knots with the $\times$ operations only constructed (by the $\times$ operations) by knots in the previous steps.
-Thus for this $n$th induction step the introducing and the ordering of composite knots with the $\times$ operations only is also determined by the structures of the previous $n-1$ steps.
+In the above proof we have shown that the basic structure of the $n$th induction step is determined by the structure of the previous steps such that the positions of the composite knots with the $\times$ operations only in the $n$th induction step are determined by the structures of the previous steps.
+Then by the preordering of these composite knots with the $\times$ operations only (with the $\star$ operation replaced by the $\times$ operation), these positions can be fitted for the correct composite knots with the $\times$ operations only constructed (by the $\times$ operations) by knots in the previous steps, just as the preordering of those composite knots with the $\star$ operations in the previous steps.
+Thus for this $n$th induction step the introducing and ordering of composite knots with the $\times$ operations only is also determined by the structures of the previous $n-1$ steps.

-Further since the structures of the previous steps are inherited in the structure of the $n$th induction step as the preordering sequences in the determination of the structure of the $n$th induction step we have that all the properties of the structures of the previous steps are inherited in the structure of the $n$th induction step in the determination of the structure of the $n$th induction step.
-Thus the new composite knots with the $\times$ operations only in the $n$th induction step inherit the ordering properties (such as the preordering property) of composite knots with the $\times$ operations only in the previous steps.
-(These ordering properties of the composite knots with the $\times$ operations only can be used to find out the corrected composite knots with the $\times$ operations only to be assigned at the corrected positions in the $n$th step).
+Since the basic structure of the $n$th induction step is formed by the structures of the previous steps which are as the preordering sequences in the forming of the structure of the $n$th induction step such that the preordering sequences are arranged consistently with the ordering in the forming of the structure of the $n$th induction step, and that the structure of an induction step consists of the properties of the structure of this induction step, we have that all the properties of the structures of the previous steps are extended as properties of the structure of the $n$th induction step.

+Thus the ordering properties of composite knots with the $\times$ operations only in the previous steps are extended as ordering properties of the composite knots with the $\times$ operations only in the $n$th induction step.
+(These ordering properties of the composite knots with the $\times$ operations only can be used to find out the correct composite knots with the $\times$ operations only to be assigned at the correct positions in the $n$th step).

 With this fact let us then show that at each $n$th induction step ($n>3$) there are rooms for introducing new composite knots with the $\times$ operations only.
 As in the proof of the theorem \ref{times} we first construct more $ K^{\prime\prime}$ by the method following (\ref{forjumpingover}).
 Let us start at the step $n=4$.
 For this step we have the knot $K^{\prime}={\bf 4_1}\star{\bf 5_1}$ jumps over into the step $n=5$.
 For this $K^{\prime}$ we have the following data as in (\ref{forjumpingover}):